bobbyache/dating-app/README.md

 # Questions/Thoughts to be Considered

 - `/users/set-main-photo` should surely be a `PATCH` rather than a `PUT` to be dogmatically RESTfull?
 - Investigate paging and its application using HATEOS and RESTfull approaches.
+- You have workspace settings for prettier (in the root repository folder), and you have a prettier file in the client folder.
+Experiment and see what takes preference what really needs to be set.

 # Setup instructions